 HMC and ilmenite would be transported by trucks from West Balranald mine.
 Trucks would travel along the Balranald-Ivanhoe Road to the Sturt Highway, and along the Mallee Highway.
 Transport of HMC would be by B-double vehicle to Iluka's existing rail facility at Hopetoun in Victoria.
 HMC would be transported from the Sturt Highway south of Balranald to the Mallee Highway, through Tooleybuc and then west into Victoria and south to the Hopetoun rail facility.
-Transport of ilmenite would be transported to a new rail loading facility in Manangatang, Victoria.
+Transport of ilmenite would be by either B-double (in bulk) or containerised on flat-bed trucks.
+Ilmenite would be transported to a new rail loading facility in Manangatang, Victoria.
 The transport route for HMC and ilmenite in NSW is shown in Figure 7.
 Transport of HMC would generate approximately 37 trucks per day to transport product to Hopetoun, Victoria, and 50 trucks per day for the transport of ilmenite to Manangatang, Victoria.